 Convenience is one of the main reasons why students choose online programs.
-They can log on anytime, study anytime, work on and submit projects any time.
+They can log on anytime, study anytime, and work on and submit projects any time.
 Assistance from peers and faculty is only a click away.

 The online curriculum in MSN nursing administration programs can vary depending on the school.
-Some programs are 100% online, no campus visitation is required.
+Some programs are 100% online, and no campus visitation is required.
 Some have minimal campus visitation requirements, such as a mandatory orientation session or block "intensive" days on campus.
 Some programs are hybrid, offering some courses online and some on-campus.

 Accreditation of Master's in Nursing Administration Programs